 de-stigmatization of mental illness in this episode and I felt so saddened by that.
 It is this very stigma that has made me shy away from talking too much about my own battle with depression.
 I don’t want people to see only my depression because depression is a chronic disease.
 It’s the disease that I manage on a daily basis.
 It will always be a part of me, but it is not who I am.
 Click To Tweet

 But maybe the way to remove the stigma is to keep talking about it and to remind you that if you are going through depression or any other mental illness, you are not alone.
-I stand with… Click To Tweet
+I stand with you.
+I walk with you.
+I hear you.
+I will raise my voice for you.
+Click To Tweet

 If you or someone you know is suffering from depression, postpartum depression, or any other mental illnesses, here are some resources: